-Discover Digital Identity in the World of Finance.
-In an increasingly digital, experience-driven financial landscape, one of the biggest challenges facing financial institutions today is how to be certain of a customer’s identity.
+In an increasingly digital, experience-driven banking landscape, one of the biggest challenges facing financial institutions remains how to be certain of a customer’s identity.

-Transactions continue to grow in volume and complexity, while customers expect ever more streamlined processes.
-Regulators demand greater insights and the risk of identity fraud continues to rise.
+As face-to-face identification declines, transactions grow in volume and complexity, and customers expect even more seamless, real-time services.
+Meanwhile, regulatory requirements become increasingly demanding and the risk of data breach or identity fraud continues to rise.

 Banks and governments need to develop a framework around digital identity.
 Which international standards and principles will foster trust, compatibility and interoperability, as we determine the path forward for ID applications in financial services?

 FIs must be able to establish the identity of their customers - accurately, securely and seamlessly, while meeting evolving regulation.
 With a growing demand for remote services, will new solutions deliver on their promise to replace physical identity checks?

 Are banks uniquely placed to close the gap on identity?
 They perform KYC and AML functions in daily operations, have a regulated use of customer data and higher than average consumer trust.
 What role do FIs play in building a global standard for digital identity?